 Considering the importance of the automotive sector in the Canadian economy the concentration of vehicle and parts manufacturing in Ontario and Windsor's key location in the broader transportation system, it seems logical that Windsor's economic base would also be focused in the automotive sector.
 The automotive sector is a major contributor to Windsor's manufacturing base.
 All three of the North American automakers produce car components in Windsor.
-Chrysler has the only major assembly facility in Windsor producing light trucks (mini-van and SUV), which account for almost 13% of the vehicles manufactured in Canada.
+Chrysler has the only major assembly facility in Windsor, which produces light trucks (mini vans and SUVs), which accounts for almost 13 per cent of the vehicles manufactured in Canada.

 In addition to the Chrysler plants, Ford has an engine plant and a test track while General Motors has an engine plant in Windsor among a wide range of other automotive manufacturing activities.
-General Motors has, however, announced the closing of its engine plant in 2010.
+General Motors has, however, announced the closing of its engine plant, to occur in 2010.

-While declining from earlier peaks, vehicle production in Canada remained relatively robust into 2007 Of course, when complete statistics are available for 2007 and more so for 2008, a significant decline in production will be evident.
+While declining from earlier peaks, vehicle production in Canada remained relatively robust into 2007 However, when complete statistics are available for 2007 and more so for 2008, a significant decline in production will be evident.
 Refer to Table 4.4 below for trends in Canadian vehicle production from 2003 to 2006.